abilandz/NAT3054/Lecture_2/git.md

 Merge made by the 'ort' strategy.
 ... summary of specific changes ...

-# ctd. development on the 'main' branch
+# ctd. with development on the 'main' branch
 ```

-How to resolve merging conflicts is discussed later in TBI 20250713 where
+With this approach, merging conflicts can occur if the same file is modified in two branches in an incompatible way, and this typically needs to be resolved manually by editing the file to the final version during merging.